speakeasy-sdks/template-sdk-monorepo/README.md

     x-speakeasy-server-id: sandbox
 ```

-Once you're finished iterating and happy with the output push only the latest version of spec into the repo and regenerate the SDK using step 5 above.
+Once you're finished iterating and happy with the output push only the latest version of spec into the repo and regenerate the SDK using `speakeasy run`.